Parchive/par3cmdline/windows/README.txt

 Index File includes all types of packets without duplication.
 Archive Files include Data Packets, which is a piece of input files.

+While verification is possible, it may be very slow at this time.
+Currently I prefer finding as many slices as possible.
+I will improve in future.

 It cannot create Recovery Files yet.
-It cannot Verify nor Repair yet.
+It cannot Repair yet.
 It doesn't support "PAR inside" feature yet.